Quantum dot display

-Colloidal quantum dots irradiated with a Ultraviolet light.
+Colloidal quantum dots irradiated with an Ultraviolet light.
 Different sized quantum dots emit different color light due to quantum confinement.

 A quantum dot display is a display device that uses quantum dots (QDs), semiconductor nanocrystals which can produce pure monochromatic (Note: Up to the specified bandwidth, which is in turn a function of the dispersity of the quantum dots) red, green, and blue light.

 QDs are either photo-emissive (photoluminescent) or electro-emissive (electroluminescent) allowing them to be readily incorporated into new emissive display architectures.
 Quantum dots naturally produce monochromatic light, so they are more efficient than white light sources when color filtered and allow more saturated colors that reach nearly 100% of Rec.
 2020 color gamut.

 As of June 2025, all commercial products, such as LCD TVs branded as QLED, employ quantum dots as photo-emissive particles; electro-emissive QD-LED TVs exist in laboratories only.

-LED-backlit LCDs are the main application of photo-emissive quantum dots, though blue organic light-emitting diode (OLED) panels with QD color filters started coming to market in 2023.
-Although the QD color filter technology is primarily used in LED-backlit LCDs, it is applicable to other display technologies that use color filters, such as blue/UV active-matrix organic light-emitting diode (AMOLED) or QNED/MicroLED display panels.

-Quantum dot displays are capable of displaying wider color gamuts, with some devices approaching full coverage of the BT.2020 color gamut.
-QD-OLED and QD-LED displays can achieve the same contrast as OLED/MicroLED displays with "perfect" black levels in the off state, unlike LED-backlit LCDs.
+LED-backlit LCDs are the main application of photo-emissive quantum dots, though it is applicable to other display technologies that use color filters, such as blue/UV organic light-emitting diode (OLED), MicroLED, or QNED display panels.
+QD-OLED displays, which use blue OLED panels with QD color filters, started coming to market in 2023.
+QD-OLED and QD-LED displays can achieve the same contrast as OLED and MicroLED displays with "perfect" black levels in the off state, unlike LED-backlit LCDs.